A hearty, meaty stew is such a classic comfort-food dinner, especially when it’s cold outside.

 - Once hot, serve immediately.

-This method is excellent for family-sized portions of leftover stew, but I wouldn’t use it if I were reheating just for myself because it’s pretty slow.
+Results: This method is excellent for family-sized portions of leftover stew, but I wouldn’t use it if I were reheating just for myself because it’s pretty slow.
+The stew was moist, tender and full of flavor!

 Reheating stew in a slow cooker

-Reheating stew in a slow cooker is not advisable because the stew will spend too long in temperatures that encourage bacteria growth.
+Reheating stew in a slow cooker is not advisable (according to the USDA) because the stew will spend too long in temperatures that encourage bacteria growth.

 How to store stew